 This recipe for overnight oats also boasts a whole smorgasbord of superfoods, including heart healthy cacao, anti-inflammatory turmeric, and antioxidant rich chia seeds.
 And the best part?
 There’s no cooking involved!
 So what are you waiting for?
 Grab your ingredients and meet me in the kitchen.

 Recommended Ingredients & Equipment

-These oats are the perfect breakfast.
+These chocolate peanut butter oats are the perfect breakfast.
 They are creamy, sweet, hearty, and made with ingredients you likely already have on hand.
-And they can be made in just 5 minutes in 3 super easy steps making them the perfect breakfast for these long and stressful days ahead.
+It’s a dream come true!

 Ingredients & Substitutions

 - Old Fashioned Oats – I recommend extra-thick old fashioned oats.
 You want oats that will keep their shape overnight so that you have a full-bodied texture.
 If you are gluten-free, make sure to look for a gluten-free thick cut. (<<affiliate link)

 - Non-Dairy Milk – I recommend oat, soy, or cashew but any non-dairy milk will do.

 - Maple Syrup – Maple syrup adds a delightful flavor without overly sweetening the oats like some unrefined sweeteners can do.
 However, the Cacao Bliss is naturally sweetened and you may find that you prefer this recipe without any extra sweetener.